Exmouth Town seeking to ‘silence the Lambs’ on Wednesday night

 Admission to the game tomorrow night is £6 for adults and £4 for concessions.

-This season home games will also see free admission afforded to under-16s as well as members of the NHS and the Armed Forces while season ticket holders also get in free to all home league games.
+This season home games will also see free admission afforded to under-16s as well as members of the NHS and the Armed Forces.

 Town are also running what was successfully done last season and that is a special ‘deal’ for Exeter City supporters.